 Description of Current State

 The learning outcomes for the 2021 Annual Conference are the following:

 Learning Outcome 1:

 The learner will be able to incorporate or identify strategies essential for managing the challenges facing pediatric hematology/oncology nurses and the patients we serve.

 Learning Outcome 2:

-The measurement of these outcomes will be evidenced by pre and post testing as well as the results of 30, 60 and 90-day surveys.
+The measurement of these outcomes will be evidenced by pre and post-testing and the results of 90, 120, and 180-day surveys.